Tupolaa/portfolio_tupola/README.md

 Each file contains keys for `Profile`, `Projects`, `Skills`, `Footer`, etc. Keep the JSON structure consistent: arrays for lists (e.g., `Projects.projects` or `Skills.items`) and use `slot` fields in skills for category filtering.

-Tips:

-- Image paths in JSON should use `/Media/YourImage.png` (leading slash and correct casing).
-If your editor or OS alters casing, fix paths to match `public/Media` exactly.
-- JSON must be valid (no comments).
-If you want comments, use a different file (e.g., `.jsonc`) and a small loader that strips comments.

 ## Styling & Components

 Styles are in `styles/` (e.g., `Profile.css`, `Projects.css`, `Skills.css`, `Header.css`, `Footer.css`).
 The code uses plain CSS (no CSS-in-JS).
 Keep responsive breakpoints in these files to ensure mobile/tablet compatibility.

-Key components to look at when editing:

-- `components/Profile.js` — animated SVG title and TiltedCard for desktop; static image for mobile
-- `components/Projects.js` — project cards and modal with `MediaCarousel`
-- `components/Skills.js` — category filter + hover overlays for descriptions
-- `components/MediaCarousel.js` — handles images, local videos and embeds YouTube URLs

 ## License